nkasco/IT-Admin-Toolkit-WinUI/README.md

 - Launcher functionality for PowerShell 5 or PowerShell 7 scripts (powershell.exe or pwsh.exe)
     - Configuration options for passing a target machine as a script parameter (Optional)
 - Remote Machine Info Panel - Quickly gain at a glance key information for inputted machines as needed
     - Note: At present this feature is only supported when remote connections can be made without explicitly passing credentials (i.e. either an open network share, same account on both machines, or a domain that allows it).
 Therefore it may be expected that this doesn't work in all environments.
 Initiating connections with different credentials will come at a later time.
+PSRemoting also must be enabled, optionally initiating connections with DCOM instead of WSMan will also come later.
 - Automatic update support - Choose whether you want to control update cycles or take them automatically

 **Features/In-Progress Goals:**